 How It Works

-Engine or turbine-driven pumps may operate continuously in municipal water and sewage treatment utilities, oil production sites and various industrial processes, or they may be needed only intermittently for irrigation or in emergencies, such as for flood control after a major storm.
+Turbine-driven pumps may operate continuously in municipal water and sewage treatment utilities, oil production sites and various industrial processes, or they may be needed only intermittently for irrigation or in emergencies, such as for flood control after a major storm.

 With a variable speed capability and wide turndown range, a gas engine can vary a pump’s flow rate to meet changing operating needs.